 6.25.1 Applicability to language

-While Fortran is not as susceptible to thisissuethis issue as some languages (largely because assignment = is not an operator), nevertheless, some situations exist where a single character, present or absent, could change the meaning of an expression.
-For example, assignment could be confused with pointer assignment when the name on the left-hand side has the pointer attribute and the name on the right-hand side has the target attribute.
+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.25 applies to Fortran, however Fortran’s likely incorrect expressions are not those documented.
+Some of Fortran’s issues arise because processors may extend the language with syntax that conflicts with the standard.

-Some processors allow a dyadic operator immediately preceding a unary operator, which should be avoided.
-However, this can be detected by using processor options to detect violations of the standard.
+Some processors allow an operator immediately preceding a unary operator, which should be avoided.
+This can be detected by using processor options to detect violations of the standard.
+A common mistake is to confuse intrinsic assignment (=) and pointer assignment (=>).
+Programmers sometimes assume that logical operators can be used on numeric values.

-Fortran is not susceptible to the “dangling else” version of this problem because each construct has a unique end-of-construct statement.

 6.25.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.25.5.

 Use an automatic tool to simplify expressions.

 Check for assignment versus pointer assignment carefully when assigning to names having the pointer attribute.

-Use dummy argument intents to assist the processor’s ability to detect such occurrences.
+Enable the compiler’s detection of nonconforming code.

 6.26 Dead and Deactivated Code [XYQ]